 You’ll use a free system called WordPress to run your blog.
 It comes with your web hosting account and you’re free to do anything you’d like with it.
 Most bloggers use this full WordPress platform on their sites, too.

-Get started now and follow along as we go through these steps.
-Click here to see the only web hosting plans I recommend for new bloggers.
-I help people work with these plans every day (you’ll be able to look them over in a new tab as we continue here).
+Click here to see the web hosting plans I recommend for new bloggers (it’s helpful to look them over in a new tab as we continue here).